Vyral/will-cook/_posts/2020-08-28-5-tips-for-selling-in-a-sellers-market.md

 *Here are some of the most important things a seller can remember in this market.*

-If you want to maximize your home sale in this seller’s market, here are the four tips you must remember:
+If you want to maximize your home sale in this seller’s market, here are the five tips you must remember:

 **1\.
 Create a buzz about your home.** You want your home to hit the market with a bang and get into escrow quickly, and you’ll need professional photography to do so.
 Keep timing in mind, too; the best time to list your home is Thursday afternoon or Friday morning because then it’ll be front and center in the feed of every buyer who’s gearing up for a weekend full of home tours.
 Since there will be tons of tours of your home scheduled that first weekend, it may be best to go out of town or stay at a friend’s house.
 Typically, the best offers come in early, and you want to do whatever you can to allow for as many showings as possible.&nbsp;